 Is there a Marriott in Geneva?

-No, Ritz-Carlton is the closest you will get, although it is worth noting that Hotel President Wilson is an SPG Sheraton Luxury Collection Hotel in Geneva and is also a great choice with a great pool.
-Again this hotel is right in the center of the promenade and all the other gorgeous hotels in Geneva.
-Again contact our concierge for extra benefits here on top of your status benefits.
+No, the Ritz-Carlton is the closest you will get, although it is worth noting that Hotel President Wilson is an SPG Sheraton Luxury Collection Hotel in Geneva and is also a great choice with a great pool.
+Again, this hotel is right in the center of the promenade and all the other gorgeous hotels in Geneva.
+Again, contact our concierge for extra benefits here on top of your status benefits.

 There are also other chain hotels, including Manotel, Ibis, Crowne Plaza, Movenpick, and Novotel, but our top picks are the more independent hotels like Le Richemond, and of course, the Four Seasons is always a solid luxury choice if your budget can stretch this far.

-You can read our more lengthy reviews of five of the ten hotels outlined above in the listings below:
+You can read our more lengthy reviews of five of the hotels outlined in the listings below:

 Le Richemond is, in my opinion, the most sophisticated hotel in Geneva.
 From the doorman whisking your bags from your hands as you arrive to the golden mosaics in the flower-decked foyer, to the magnificent and immaculate rooms.
 Le Richemond… Read More.